In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 What Are 8 Questions You Should Ask a Financial Advisor?

-Because there are numerous types of financial advisors with different service models and specializations, it’s important to do your homework when evaluating who to partner with.
-Here are eight important questions to ask before hiring a financial advisor:
+Because financial advisors have many different service models and specializations, it’s important to do your homework when evaluating who to partner with.

 1. Are You a Fiduciary?